bcrowell/kcals/README.md

 on the total horizontal distance.
 In the example above, there will also be a slight additional decrease in energy consumption because all of the slopes go down a little.
 The scaling factor is taken into account in the output file profile.csv, but not in path.csv.

+## Estimating times

+If the parameters my_h and my_t are set, then they are used as a reference distance and time for estimating how fast the runner runs.
+For example, if metric=0, then I can put in my_h=13.11 and my_t=1:39:21 to represent my half-marathon pace.
+These figures are used to estimate the runner's power output in watts.
+The power, in turn, is used to estimate times.
+If my_h and my_t are both set, then split times will be estimated.
+Example:

+`kcals.rb dem=1 nominal_h=13.11 my_h=13.11 my_t=1:39:21 chino_hills_half_marathon.gpx`

 ## Installing